-- a.
-At a reasonable time before a proposed IEP meeting, the Teacher of Record must also provide proposed meeting arrangements to the student's parent. - b.
-The meeting arrangements should include time, date, location, participants and their positions of the IEP meeting (i.e. Amy Smith, Occupational Therapist) - c.
-Beginning at age 14, the student must be invited to attend the meeting and be provided a copy of the meeting arrangements. - d.
-The Proposed Meeting Arrangements and the Parental Prior Notice of School Proposals must use understandable language and be provided in the native language or other mode of communication of the parent/guardian and/or student. - e.
-A copy of the Proposed Meeting Arrangements and the Parental Prior Notice of School Proposals must be filed in the student's confidential folder and documented in the status record that a copy was given to the parent and the student (14 years or older).
-See Chapter 3.0 on Prior Notices for additional information and procedures.
+- At a reasonable time before a proposed IEP meeting, the Site Administrator or designee must also provide proposed meeting arrangements to the student's parent.

+The meeting arrangements should include time, date, location, participants and their positions of the IEP meeting - (i.e. Amy Smith, Occupational Therapist) Beginning at age 14, the student must be invited to attend the meeting and be provided a copy of the meeting - arrangements. - The Proposed Meeting Arrangements and the Parental Prior Notice of School Proposals must use understandable language and be provided in the native language or other mode of communication of the parent/guardian and/or - A copy of the Proposed Meeting Arrangements and the Parental Prior Notice of School Proposals must be filed in the student's confidential folder and documented in the status record that a copy was given to the parent and the student (14 years or older).
+See Chapter 3.0 on Prior Notices for additional information and procedures